dsv-su/resultpress/README.md

 * If you need to change the email configuration.
 Open the .env file and set the needed values

-* Create the database with `php artisan migrate` (this should create database tables needed)
+* Create the database and seed the default permissions and roles with `php artisan migrate --seed` (this should create database tables needed and populate necessary user permissions)

-## 4. Migrating

-To run all outstanding migrations, execute:

-`php artisan migrate`

-To make a database backup:

-`php artisan database:backup`

-To restore a backup (made on the same day)

-`php artisan database:restore`

-To rollback and migrate (after making a backup):

-``php artisan migrate:fresh``